MichaelRWolf/wendy-ai/notes-from-google-doc.md

 The later steps (extraction, summaries) become fast and consistent.

-If that sounds right, just say “Yes, let’s start with Step 1 labeling,”
+If that sounds right, just say "Yes, let's start with Step 1 labeling,"

-and I’ll generate the labeled version of your full Episode 1 transcript first.
+and I'll generate the labeled version of your full Episode 1 transcript first.

 ---
 🐬 You said:

 that is awesome thanks

 i will put messy transcript in and say please do step 1,

 then copy your response that put into my dataset

 then give it to you and say please do step 2

 then copy your response that put into my dataset

 ---
 ✨ ChatGPT said:

-Exactly 🌿 — you’ve got the workflow nailed:
+Exactly 🌿 — you've got the workflow nailed:

 ✅ Your Step-by-Step

 Paste or upload a raw transcript and simply say

-“Please do Step 1”
+"Please do Step 1"

-→ I’ll return a clean, speaker-labeled master (ads / timestamps removed, WENDY: + SUSANA: tags added).
+→ I'll return a clean, speaker-labeled master (ads / timestamps removed, WENDY: + SUSANA: tags added).

-You’ll copy that into your BLOOM _AI_Core folder, e.g.
+You'll copy that into your BLOOM _AI_Core folder, e.g.

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_master.txt.

 Then send that labeled version back here and say

-“Please do Step 2.”
+"Please do Step 2."

-→ I’ll create your Wendy-only extract and dual summary,
+→ I'll create your Wendy-only extract and dual summary,

 packaged in the three-section format we designed.